Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 * background color: #00000
 * button color : HEX #F49AC2

 ### Fonts

-* As a main font I used sans Roboto , and as a backup Kanit, sans-serif and more.
+* As a main font I used Sans Roboto , and as a backup Kanit, sans-serif and more.

 ### Images

-* I used images from [pexels.com](www.pexels.com) and there are credited in [credits](#credits) section.
-* I used images from [thispersondoesnotexist.com](www.this-person-does-not-exist.com) and there are credited in [credits](#credits) section.
-* I used images from [freepik.com](www.freepik.com) and there are credited in [credits](#credits) section.
-* I used images from [unsplash.com](www.unsplash.com) and there are credited in [credits](#credits) section.

-* I used images from [burst.shopify.com](www.burst.shopify.com) and there are credited in [credits](#credits) section.
+* I used images from [SeekLogo](seeklogo.com) and there are credited in [credits](#credits) section.

 [Back to Table of contents](#table-of-contents)
 ___
 # Features

-The website consists of three pages.
-Every page and section is accessible from the navigation menu.
+* The website consists of one page.
+* Responsive in all devices that players want to use.
+* Interactive buttons.
+* counter for questions and correct answers.

 The website has the folowing features:

-## Navigation bar

-* #### Navigation bar is visible on the top of each website.
-It is responsive and will adapt to mobile devices by a change into a burger menu.
-* Navigation scheme:

-    * On left side there I put a logo (personal stylist name).
-It can be used as navigation link to the main page.
-    * On right side there are three links or a burger menu.
-It contains the following:
-        * Home
-        * Gallery
-        * Contact

-## Footer

-* Footer is always consistent on all pages, it has social links centered on it.
-Each link will open in a separate new tab in a browser.
-I've  added hover effects to each of them and it is based on the color pallete that has been choosen for the website.

 ## Home

-* ### Services ,About section

-    * This section includes personal stylist qualities and skills that she offers to her customer .

-* ### Testimonials section

-    * This section includes 3 separate testimonials from current clients of the personal stylist.

-## Gallery

-* This page has pictures of 6 different customers and it is showing the results after using the personal stylist training and services.

-## Contact

-* The Contact form is the main part on this website.
-User can contact the personal stylist by filling a form with name , email and write any enquerie to her.
-There's also a botton on the home page that links to the contact page.
+* Users can see the rules and the button start from the beginning and after each question they can see features like the button next and also the score for correct answers plus how many questions they have done.

 ##  Future implementations

-* Add new page displaying  social media examples .
+* Add new score table and a user bakcup to compare your score with other people .
-* A blog site with styles tips , seasonal trends, posting popular questions from customer and showing the answer on the website as a highlight in it .
-* A Login site for different types of paid content including stylist masterclass, selling customize color palettes to customer .
+* A blog section in a new page so friends and others people can leave comments and interact between them .
+* link an Spotify API to hear Blackpinks music while customers play the game.

 [Back to Table of contents](#table-of-contents)